AnnKruQA/PORTFOLIO/README.md

 ## About me

 I am a software tester with 1+ years of commercial experience in IT.
 I have worked in English and **Italian** in international teams.
 I have obtained ISTQB FL and **Green Digital Skills** certificates.
-I have performed functional tests of applications, executed integration tests of mobile and web applications, and tested responsive web design.
+I have performed functional tests (regression, end-to-end) of applications, executed integration tests of mobile and web applications, and tested responsive web design.
 I am patient and I have attention to detail.
 My professional goal is to grow in web and mobile testing.
 I have an interest in digital **accessibility**.

 ## Tabel of content